 Nya: You have to make your last wish!
 You're the only one who can stop him.

 Jay: No!
 Not if that means losing you!

 Nya: I never wanted to be a part of your... "boy's club", anyway...

 Jay: No, Nya!
 Don't say that!

 Nya: Guess it's true... the greatest love stories... do always end in tragedy... (dies)

-- In the TV Special, Day of the departed, it focuses on Cole as he makes his final stand since he is fading from existence.
+- The TV Special, Day of the Departed focuses on Cole as he makes his final stand since he is fading from existence.
 It holds many emotional moments.

 - When Cole starts to fade, his friends walk right through him; unaware of his existence.
 After this moment, Cole began to struggle with the idea that he is forgotten and possibly destined to be a lonely ghost.

 - In his final battle with Yang, Yang taunts Cole, telling him that his friends and master had abandoned him.
 Although Cole refuses to back down at first, he is wore down by constant barrage of battles, which is unarguably against his favor, he eventually gives up and almost fades away for good; becoming so transparent, only a trained eye can see him and.
 Thank goodness they got there in time.